bright/new-www/content/blog/sharing-websocket-connections-between-browser-tabs-and-windows.md

 **By implementing WebSocket connection sharing, you can enhance the efficiency, responsiveness, and overall user experience of your web application**.
 Users can seamlessly interact with your application across multiple tabs or windows, while avoiding unnecessary resource duplication.

 Happy coding!

-<div className="block-button"><h2>Senior frontend developers wanted</h2><div>We are looking for talented professionals to help us paint a bright future.
-Join a top software development company based in Poland.
-Build and enhance an innovative security platform for one of our clients from Israel.</div><a href="/jobs/senior-frontend-developer/"><button>check the job offer and apply</button></a></div>